microsoft/moab-rl/README.md

 2. __(Optional) Calibrate Moab__

     To get the best performance out of your Moab, you may need to calibrate it.
 Calibration adjusts Moab’s settings to match your ball color, position, and plate level.
 This improves Moab’s ability to detect and balance the ball accurately.
-This [calibration guide](https://github.com/microsoft/moab-rl/blob/main/docs/calibration.md) will take you through the steps to adjust your Moab’s settings for ball hue, ball position, and servo offset.
+Our [calibration guide](https://github.com/microsoft/moab-rl/blob/main/docs/calibration.md) will take you through the steps to adjust your Moab’s settings for ball hue, ball position, and servo offset.

 3.	__Install `onnxruntime`__